 Whilst you might be picturing a car that’s falling apart when we talk about buying a used car, it couldn’t be further from the truth.
 We’re not talking about buying a car that’s decades old here!
 Even a car that’s one to two years old is still much cheaper and cost-effective to buy than a brand new one.
 With the rate of car depreciation as it is, it could help you save heaps.

 If you’ve got a tight budget, buying a used car can certainly be a lifesaver.
 Of course, that’s not to say it doesn’t come with downsides.
 If you’re not careful about where you buy a used car from, you might not always be 100% sure about the car’s history—it might not even be fully reliable.
 The best way to combat this is to buy from a reputable source and do a thorough background check of the vehicle’s history.
+You’ll also want to see if the car model shows up on any car recalls list.

 Additional disadvantages to buying a used car also include a lack of warranty—depending on where you look and your choice of vehicle—and a lack of control.
 You won’t be able to customise a used car and you’ve got to be far more flexible.
 Unlike a new car, you won’t be able to ask for a certain colour, for example.
 You essentially have to settle in some cases, especially if time is of the essence.